xiaozhu36/tf_alicloud_vpc/README.md

-Alicloud VPC And VSwitch Terraform Module tf_alicloud_vpc
+Alicloud VPC, VSwitch and Route Entry Terraform Module tf_alicloud_vpc
 =========================================

-A terraform module to provide an Alicloud VPC cluster.
+A terraform module to provide an Alicloud VPC, VSwitch and configure route entry for it.

-- The module contains one VPC and several VSwitches.
+- The module contains one VPC, several VSwitches and several custom route entries.
 - If VPC is not specified, the module will launch a new one using its own parameters.
-- The number of VSwitch depends on the length of the parameter `vswitch_cidr`.
+- The number of VSwitch depends on the length of the parameter `vswitch_cidrs`.
+- The number of custom route entry depends on the length of the parameter `destination_cidrs`
 - If you have no idea availability zones, the module will provide default values according to `cpu_core_count` and `memory_size`.